Title: Hanging by a Thread

 "Oh no, you don't!"
 Ginny snapped, grabbing Harry's arm.
 "You're not going anywhere with that freak–"

-"Ginny," Harry said very quietly, "don't use that word."
+"Ginny," Harry said very quietly, as he pulled out of her grip, "don't use that word."

 Ginny glared at him.
 "Pervert, then."